-for students with an MBA degree or equivalent to an MBA degree
+A graduate certificate for students with an earned baccalaureate or a degree equivalent to a four-year baccalaureate degree

 Admission terms and application deadlines

 Before an applicant’s file can be reviewed for full program admission, all application documents must be received in Graduate Study and Lifelong Learning by the semester deadlines listed below.
 Incomplete applications will not be sent to departments for admission review.

 - February 15 (early), April 15 (regular) and July 15 (late) for fall semester